r-lib/actions/check-r-package/README.md

   quotes.
 - build_args - default `"--no-manual"`.
 Arguments to pass to the `build_args`
   parameter of `rcmdcheck`. it must be an R expression in single quotes.
+- check-dir - default `"check"`.
+Arguments to pass to the `check-dir` parameter of `rcmdcheck`.
+It must be an R expression in single quotes.
 - error-on - default `"warning"`.
 Arguments to pass to the `error-on` parameter of `rcmdcheck`.
 It must be an R expression in single quotes.
-- check-dir - default `"check"`.
-Arguments to pass to the `check-dir` parameter of `rcmdcheck`.
-It must be an R expression in single quotes.
+- upload-artifacts - default `false`.
+Whether to upload all testthat snapshots as an artifact.
 - working-directory - default `"."`.
 If the R package to check is not in the root directory of your repository.